microsoft/vscode-mono-debug/README.md

 # vscode-mono-debug

-A simple VS Code debug adapter for mono based on the [SDB](https://github.com/mono/sdb) command line debugger.
+A simple VS Code debug adapter for the Mono VM based on the [SDB](https://github.com/mono/sdb) command line debugger.

 ## Building